It’s with great sadness that we share with you that the NSCF community has lost a golden, shining star in Sir Charles Gunning.

 New delegates would get asked, “Have you met Charles yet??”
 Planning Team members would get excited and when new delegates arrived to NSCF, they would get inducted into the Lore of Charles.
 Why was he called ‘Sir’?
 Where did he get all that smoked salmon?
 Why was he so awesome?

-Charles, you will be missed by more than 3000 youth you supported through the National Student Commonwealth Forum which you founded and the countless others you’ve helped and supported in your community.
+Charles, you will be missed by more than 3000 youths you supported through the National Student Commonwealth Forum that you founded, and by the countless others you’ve helped and supported in your community.